Imagine Foundation

 Overview

-The Imagine Foundation (operating as IF Trust) was registered as a charity in 2013 (Charity Number 1152864) and is based in Chinnor, Oxfordshire.
+The Imagine Foundation (operating as IF Trust) was registered as a charity in 2013 (Charity Number 1152864).
 Co-founded by Diane and Steve Eyre, IF Trust is a volunteer-run grant-making foundation with five trustees.
-In 2023, the charity had a total income of ??277,244 and distributed ??759,633 in grants.
+In 2023, the charity had a total income of £277,244 and distributed £759,633 in grants.
 The foundation's mission is to support charities and projects focused on building community and empowering people to reach their potential.
-IF Trust manages a multi-year commitment portfolio of 25 charities and has evolved from project-specific funding to unrestricted, multi-year grants, particularly supporting small-scale projects and young charities working with disadvantaged communities.
-The foundation emphasizes partnership and learning, actively working alongside supported organizations to understand community contexts and share knowledge across their network.
+IF Trust maintains a portfolio of partner organisations and has evolved from project-specific funding to unrestricted, multi-year grants, particularly supporting small-scale projects and young charities working with disadvantaged communities.
+The foundation emphasises partnership and learning, actively working alongside supported organisations to understand community contexts and share knowledge across their network.

 Funding Priorities